-Best file server software to install in 2018
+Best file server software to install

-In addition, Free NAS also comes with advanced security features such as the snap shot and file replication feature.
+In addition, Free NAS also comes with advanced security features such as the snapshot and file replication feature.
 The software also allows sharing support such as SMB/CIFS (for Windows), NFS, AFP, FTP, iSCS.
 However, Free NAS comes with one of the largest app stores.

 - ALSO READ: 5 best home server software

 Ubuntu server is one of the oldest and most popular file servers used in the world with its use of automated installation which makes it easy for beginners to use.
 You can integrate other file storage systems with Ubuntu Server.
-In addition, you can enjoy their friendly support courtesy of Ubuntu customer service program.
+In addition, you can enjoy their friendly support courtesy of the Ubuntu customer service program.